-Unit 10: Balance of Payments
+Unit 9: Balance of Payments

-Balance of payments account - meaning and components; balance of payments deficit-meaning.
+Balance of payments account - meaning and components; Balance of payments - Surplus and Deficit .
 Foreign exchange rate - meaning of fixed and flexible rates and managed floating.

-Determination of exchange rate in a free market.
+Determination of exchange rate in a free market, Merits and demerits of flexible and fixed exchange rate.
+Managed Floating exchange rate system